-Prior to being appointed to his current position, Hoffman served as director of global research and development strategy for Boeing Research & Technology, the company's advanced research organization.
+Before his current appointment, Hoffman served as director of global research and development strategy for Boeing Research & Technology, the company's advanced research organization.
 In that role, he was responsible for developing technology collaboration relationships with companies, universities and national laboratories around the world.

-During the past decade, Hoffman played a leadership role in the expansion of Boeing's global technology engagement and presence and was instrumental in the establishment of research centers in Australia, India and China and numerous technology relationships in Europe, Asia, the Middle East and the Americas.
+Hoffman played a leadership role in the expansion of Boeing's global technology engagement, and he was instrumental in the establishment of research centers in Australia, India and China and numerous technology relationships in Europe, Asia, the Middle East and the Americas.
 Hoffman joined Boeing in 1984.
 He has held positions in international business development and spent 14 years conducting research in the area of advanced materials and structures.

 Hoffman earned a bachelor's of science degree in mechanical engineering technology and a master's of science degree in mechanical engineering from the University of Tennessee, a master's of manufacturing engineering from Washington University in St. Louis, and a master's of international business from St. Louis University.
-Hoffman is a board member of the Advanced Manufacturing Institute at the University of Sheffield in the UK, an Advisory Board member at the University of Tennessee College of Engineering, and a Fellow of the Royal Aeronautical Society.
+Hoffman is board chairman of the Advanced Manufacturing Research Center at the University of Sheffield in the United Kingdom, an Advisory Board member at the University of Tennessee College of Engineering, and a Fellow of the Royal Aeronautical Society.